The Prince of Wales's Charities

 Full Story | Overview

-In 1989, against the advice of the British Foreign Office which feared failure, The Prince of Wales invited an array of the world's most powerful business leaders to a meeting in the hurricane-devastated city of Charleston, SC.
+In 1989, against the advice of the British Foreign Office, The Prince of Wales invited an array of the world's most powerful business leaders to a meeting in the hurricane-devastated city of Charleston, SC.
 This meeting gave birth to the International Business Leaders Forum.